ForgeRock/sdk-standards-of-practice/code-style/ios-styleguide.md

 //  FileName.swift
 //  PackageName
 //
-//  Copyright (c) 2022-2024 ForgeRock.
+//  Copyright (c) 2022-2025 Ping Identity Corporation.
 All rights reserved.
 //
 //  This software may be modified and distributed under the terms
 //  of the MIT license.
 See the LICENSE file for details.